 for a

-Bright and happy Xmas.from
+Bright and happy Xmas.

 Birkby, Huddersfield.